hanruihua/ir-sim/doc/source/usage/configure_keyboard_control.md

 Configure keyboard control
 ==========================

 The keyboard control is a manual control method that allows you to control the robot using the keyboard.
+In this mode, the behavior of the robot is controlled by the user and the settings in the YAML file are ignored.

 ## Keyboard Control Configuration Parameters